AckeeCZ/ios-cookbook/BestPractices.md

 ### Semantic Versioning

-We support [semantic versioning][6], and it's important that minor releases are backwards compatible otherwise don't feel shy to make it a major release.
+We support [semantic versioning](http://semver.org), and it's important that minor releases are backwards compatible otherwise don't feel shy to make it a major release.

-### Instructions

-To see all steps needed for deployment of new version to production see [Releases]() notes

 ## Comments

 Good code should be self explanatory and comments should not be needed.
 There are few exceptions like public API and particular piece of code which might not be easily readable for everyone (i.e. functional code).

 When they are needed, comments should be used to explain **why** a particular piece of code does something.